CrowCakes/seeddms-editdocx/README.md

 # seeddms-editdocx
 Extension for SeedDMS that allows for the interactive editing of docx files.
-Requires a running OnlyOffice Document server.
+Requires a running OnlyOffice Document server listening on port 3090, although this can be edited in the viewer.php and editor.php files.

 To install,
 1) Edit the viewer.php and editor.php files inside the editdocx folder to use the URL of your SeedDMS installation.